 YES!
 We recommend that you retain the card for future reference or use in a secure place.
 If you forget your password, you will need the number and security code from the card to reset your logon.
 In addition, if at any time in the future, you change your mind and decide to open the OneAccount, you will need the San Jac Card to access the funds on that account.

+YES!
 The Web site www.SanJacCard.com offers options.
-Students are free to choose the free checking account option or the direct deposit option.
-Each preference is easy to choose and confirmed to make sure there is no mistake.
+Students are free to choose the free checking account option, direct deposit option, etc. Each preference is easy to choose and confirmed to make sure there is no mistake.

 There is online help at www.SanJacCard.com or call 1-877-334-1002 for San Jac Card customer service.
 In addition, personnel from the Campus Business Offices are trained to help students through this process.

-There is no charge to a student to receive their refund, no matter which of the two options they choose.
+There is no charge to a student to receive their refund, no matter which option they choose.
 If the student chooses the OneAccount banking choice, the bank account is offered at no charge for standard banking services.
 There is no fee to withdraw funds from your Higher One account using a Higher One ATM.

 If the student uses other services, such as wire transfers, there are fees that are comparable with other banks.
 Higher One’s fees are competitive with other banks, and the company provides education materials to teach students how to use the account for free.
 Please read the fee schedule for these services at www.SanJacCard.com.